batcholi/Archean_wiki/src/components/controllers/ToggleButton.md

 ---

 # Description
-The switch button constantly sends a value of `1` when activated, otherwise `0`.
+The switch button constantly sends a value when activated or deactivated.
+By default, it sends `1` when on and `0` when off, but custom values can be configured.

 # Usage
 The `F` key is used to toggle the Toggle Button.